DennyTX/AnimatedDecoupler/README.md

-Animated Decouplers
+AnimatedDecouplers
 ==================

-it just add an animation possibility BEFORE decoupling.
-Also, it can catch following: event (Right mouse click and select item from context menu), from action (predefined action group), and while staging.
-It should be used instead of stock moduleDecoupler, with same  cfg config, just add animation name.
-If animation name will be missed - will work like regular moduleDecouple.
+Extensions of KSP's decouplers that play animations

+Configure the same way as you would standard decoupler modules but it now accepts animationName, which is the name of an animation on the model.

+If the model has no animation or no animation name is configured then these function exactly as stock decouplers.

 For example:

 	MODULE
 	{
 	    name = ModuleAnimatedDecoupler
 	    ejectionForce = 200
 	    explosiveNodeID = top
 	    staged = false
-		animationName = YourAnimationName
+	    animationName = SDHI_Umbilical
 	}

-MODULE
-	{
-		name = ModuleAnimatedAnchoredDecoupler
-		ejectionForce = 200
-		explosiveNodeID = top
-		staged = false
-		animationName = YourAnimationName
-	}
+Additionally, if ModuleCargoBay is configured on the part and DeployModuleIndex has the module index for the decoupler provided (0 = first) then the part will shield enclosed parts in KSP 1.0 and beyond. (against aerothermodynamic forces)